How to Tackle Mould and Mildew in the Bathroom

 How to remove mould

 Borax is a cheap, natural cleaner that is known for its anti-fungal properties.
 Simply mix one cup of borax powder with 4 litres of water, and work the solution into the affected areas with a brush.
 Take care not to spread the mould to other parts of the wall or room.
-When finished, wipe up the borax solution and let it dry.
+When finished, wipe up the borax solution and let it completely dry.
 To prevent re-contamination, give the walls a quick spray with white vinegar.

 Mild white vinegar is a brilliant mould deterrent.
 Its acidity makes it inhospitable for mould to grow, and vinegar can clean up to 82% of mould species.
-Simply spray the vinegar onto affected area and wipe the surface with warm water after an hour.
+Simply spray the vinegar solution onto the affected areas and wipe the surface with warm water after an hour.
 Dry the surface thoroughly with a towel to prevent any mould re-growth.
 Keep a bottle of vinegar handy in the bathroom and spray onto mould-prone surfaces every few days.
 Vinegar ensures that mould will never grow on the applied surfaces.

 Baking soda is a cheap and fume-free gentle cleaning agent for mould.
 Use one teaspoon of liquid soap, one cup of baking soda and enough water to form a paste.
 Then apply the paste to the affected areas and leave for an hour before you wipe it away.